The 8 Best Alternatives to SodaStream are:

-Currently, the federal government has some strict regulations governing shipping of pressurized tanks, which mean you will have to go to a location to exchange the tanks such as Walmart, Costco or Bed Bath and Beyond.
+Currently, the federal government has some strict regulations governing the shipping of pressurized tanks, which means you will have to go to a location to exchange the tanks such as Walmart, Costco or Bed Bath and Beyond.

-Now there are alternatives that can save you this hassle of having to constantly be exchanging tanks or having to travel out of the way to exchange the tanks.
+Now there are alternatives that can save you the hassle of having to constantly be exchanging tanks or having to travel out of the way to exchange the tanks.

-The Bonne O, Soda Siphons and the Dry Ice and also to some extent the DIY Carbonation Kit are good alternatives that can help.
+The Sparkel, Soda Siphons, the Dry Ice, and also to some extent the DIY Carbonation Kit are good alternatives that can help.

 The big cost attached to a SodaStream usually is not the initial cost but instead the cost of constantly having to exchange tanks.

-If long-term cost is a big factor for looking for an alternative to a SodaStream the DIY carbonation kit is your best bet on cutting cost in the long term.
+If long-term cost is a big factor for looking for an alternative to a SodaStream the DIY carbonation kit is your best bet on cutting costs in the long term.

 Currently, the SodaStream Company limits its appliances to only carbonate water.